 INDI names are bound to their objects by the naming and directory service that is provided by a Java EE server.
 Because Java EE components access this service through the JNDI API, the object usually uses its JNDI name.
-For example, the JNDI name of the PointBase database is jdbc/Pointbase.
-At startup, the GlassFish Server reads information from the configuration file and automatically adds JNDI database names to the name space, one of which is jdbc/Pointbase.
+For example, the JNDI name of the Apache Derby database is jdbc/default.
+At startup, the GlassFish Server reads information from the configuration file and automatically adds JNDI database names to the name space, one of which is jdbc/default.